raneelulu/easypiechart/README.md

-# easy-pie-chart with Ajax and AWS DB
+# jQuery piechart with Ajax and AWS DB

 ### based on easy-pie-chart (jquery ver)